 See our page Legal Aid BC can help you for how to apply for legal aid or legal advice.

 Legal Aid BC has a range of free publications that can help you.
-This includes publications for the Aboriginal community.
+This includes resources for the Aboriginal community.

 The Legal Aid BC website also has free publications about family law and criminal law.